 Whether you’re experienced or new to plein air painting, you can gain from this Symposium experience.

-Experience all or part of this unique Symposium July 10-22, 2022.
-Full Symposium: July 10-15 & 17-22 in East Burke Vermont with an optional Gap Weekend supplement between Section One and Two: Friday July 15- Sunday July 17, enjoy a hiking and painting trip in the nearby White Mountains of New Hampshire.
+Experience all or part of this unique Symposium.
+Full Symposium: Sunday-Friday and the following Sunday-Friday in East Burke Vermont with an optional Gap Weekend supplement between Section One and Two: Friday- Sunday, enjoy a hiking and painting trip in the nearby White Mountains of New Hampshire.
 Workshops are included in all our symposium sessions, or can be taken independently.
 Commuter rates are available for those staying offsite!

 Artists of all levels are welcome.
 Participate in a way that suits YOU…